 “Omne exemplum claudicat”.
-The Bishops convening in their Synod in Rome to legislate on what is moral and what is not in the domain of family-planning, divorce, recomposed families and homosexual marriages would all understand the title’s principle, however poor their Latin : “Every example limps”.
+The Bishops convening in their Synod in Rome to legislate on what is moral and what is not in the domain of family-planning, divorce, recomposed families and homosexual marriages would all understand the quotation’s principle, however poor their Latin : “Every example limps”.

 I, remember, am a former Franciscan priest who at the age of 17 renounced not only his sexuality by taking a vow of chastity, but also, through the vow of poverty, the right to own anything; “my” missal, “my” breviary, and the borrowed habit and sandals I wore were not mine.
 I had, mercifully, exclusive use of “my” toothbrush but I didn’t own it.
 The vow of chastity was reinforced at the age of 24 by being ordained to the Roman Catholic priesthood.
 The taking and living of those two vows provide me with an analogy, an example, which like all examples is not perfect but perfectly pertinent, to the Bishops’ decrees on sex and family life.
 To appreciate the analogy, a little background is necessary.